Categories

 3. Guide molecules

-LncRNA acts as a guide molecule that can bind to proteins or specific regions of DNA, and then guide the ribonucleoprotein complex to locate to a specific target.
+LncRNA acts as a guide molecule that can bind to proteins or specific regions of DNA, and then guide the ribonucleoprotein complex to locate a specific target.

 4. Skeleton molecules